shrish-nitb/Alexa-Weather-Skill/README.md

 ## Example Queries:

-- Weather in Jaipur.
+- _Weather in Jaipur._
-- Humidity in Bhopal.
+- _Humidity in Bhopal._
-- Is an umbrella needed in Jaipur tomorrow?
+- _Is an umbrella needed in Jaipur tomorrow_?
-- How will the weather be in Bhopal tomorrow?
+- _How will the weather be in Bhopal tomorrow?_
-- How does it feel in Bhopal today?
+- _How does it feel in Bhopal today?_
-- Humidity status in Bhopal today.
+- _Humidity status in Bhopal today._
-- Humidity forecast for Bhopal tomorrow.
+- _Humidity forecast for Bhopal tomorrow._
-- Weather forecast for Bhopal tomorrow.
+- _Weather forecast for Bhopal tomorrow._
-- Forecast for Jabalpur the day after tomorrow.
+- _Forecast for Jabalpur the day after tomorrow._
-- Do I need to wear a sweater tomorrow in Goa?
+- _Do I need to wear a sweater tomorrow in Goa?_
-- Should I apply sunscreen tomorrow in Bhopal?
+- _Should I apply sunscreen tomorrow in Bhopal?_
+  <br>and many more...

 **Note:**
 - Session data is conserved after login until you say "goodbye."